Quinnipiac University

 Mission

-To provide opportunities for women to achieve their professional goals as well as to build a community focused on achieving those goals consistent with their personal values.
+To provide opportunities for women and their allies to achieve their professional goals as well as to build a community focused on achieving those goals consistent with their personal values.
 This community of women and their allies is committed to lifelong learning, is eager to share, and includes the external community, students, alumni, faculty and staff.
 Our center is devoted to preparing our community for enlightened and engaged citizenship.

 Vision